 The heat from the Earth's core was originally generated during the accretion of the developed planet thanks to the gravitational pull force.
 Later, heat continued to be generated thanks to the natural processes of nuclear fission of elements such as uranium, thorium and potassium.

 Terrestrial heat is transferred from the interior to the Earth's surface through the Earth's mantle by convection produced by the movement of magma or deep water.
 This is the origin of most phenomena such as volcanic eruptions, and other associated geothermal phenomena, and thus evident on the surface of the earth, such as hot springs, geysers, and fumaroles.

 This natural heat can be exploited for energy, specifically called geothermal energy.
-The term geothermal is often used to indicate precisely the exploitation of geothermal energy.
+The term geothermal is often used to precisely indicate the exploitation of geothermal energy.

-The heat flux from inside the Earth is only 1 / 20,000 of the heat that Earth receives from the sun.
+The heat flux from inside the Earth is only 1 / 20,000 of the heat that the Earth receives from the sun.

 Depending on the heat flux and thermal conductivity, which varies according to the type of soil or rock, a different thermal gradient is observed (temperature variation as a function of depth).

 This gradient can vary from 1 ° C every 30 m from the surface part of the earth's crust to 1 ° C every 10 - 15 m from the seabed in the vicinity of the oceanic mountain ranges.
 The geothermal gradient in turn is strongly influenced by the circulation of internal terrestrial fluids.

 Measurement of Temperature and Thermal Gradient